biocore/qiime/doc/tutorials/working_with_biom_tables.rst

 Summarizing
 -----------

-To summarize the information in a BIOM file, you can call `print_biom_table_summary.py <http://biom-format.org/documentation/summarizing_biom_tables.html>`_.
+To summarize the information in a BIOM file, you can call `biom summarize-table <http://biom-format.org/documentation/summarizing_biom_tables.html>`_.
 This will provide you with information including the number of samples in the BIOM table, the number of observations/OTUs in the BIOM table, and a summary of the total counts observed in each sample.

 Adding metadata
 ---------------